 This is a Virtual Assistant case study and interview with Geniece Brown.
 Geniece set up her business in 2012 and officially launched her company Brown Virtual Assisting LLC in early 2014.
-She was born in Texas, raised in Mississippi and currently lives in Omaha, Nebraska with her husband and two children.
-This is her Virtual Assistant story.
+She was born in Texas and currently lives in Nebraska with her husband and two children.
+This is her VA story.

 What did you do for a living before you became a VA?